Differences between Securities and commercial papers as per Kuwait legislations

 8. Discount at banks Non-discountable at banks Discountable at banks

 11. Validity Financial securities are valid unless invalidated by law.
-The rights under commercial paper are subject to prescription after a relatively long period, (for example five years) determined by the legislative system in each country.
+The rights under commercial paper are subject to prescription after a relatively long period (for example, five years) determined by the legislative system in each country.

 You can share the article with others through the following communication channels: